A Sweet Mistake

 “It’s weed!”
 Chemistry Minion asserts.

-“Synthesized with the bees’ visitations; they provided tainted honey— how very humorous.”
+“Synthesized with the bees’ visitations; they provided tainted honey— how very humorous,” Chaos concludes.

 “Whoa, is that actually possible?”
-Combat Minion asks, for reference, of course.
+Combat Minion asks with a perturbed tone.

 She gulps.
 “Y-yes, sir.
 You see, I was devising a… a plan to get back at those smelly, coffee drinking knights!”